chauff/cse1500-web-transcripts/Lecture-5.md

 | `media screen` |  Suitable for screens.                    |
 | `media speech` | Suitable for speech synthesizers.         |

+Media queries are specified as so-called [at-rules](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule), that start with an `@` and instruct CSS how to behave.
+We will not only encounter at-rules for media queries, but also when discussing CSS animations.

 Here is a concrete example of how media queries enable a *responsive design*; use your browser's responsive design mode and *Print as PDF* feature to test the behaviour of the media queries:

 ```html